miguelgrinberg/microdot/docs/extensions.rst

 .. note::
-    In spite of WSGI being a synchronous protocol, the Microdot application internally runs under an asyncio event loop, so all the considerations about using ``def`` functions as handlers still apply.
+    In spite of WSGI being a synchronous protocol, the Microdot application internally runs under an asyncio event loop.
+For that reason, the recommendation to prefer ``async def`` handlers over ``def`` still applies under WSGI.
+Consult the :ref:`Concurrency` section for a discussion of how the two types of functions are handled by Microdot.